Hermine expected to weaken as it lingers offshore

 The National Hurricane Center said Hermine was expected to become nearly stationary by Tuesday night before turning toward the northeast Wednesday.

-As of 2 a.m.
-EDT Tuesday, Hermine’s top sustained winds were steady at 65 mph (104 kph) as it moved west-northwest at 9 mph (14 kph).
-The storm was centered about 110 miles (177 kilometers) south-southeast of the eastern tip of Long Island.
+As of 5 a.m.
+EDT Tuesday, Hermine’s top sustained winds were steady at 65 mph (104 kph) as it moved west at 8 mph (13 kph).
+The storm was centered about 140 miles (225 kilometers) southwest of Nantucket, Massachusetts.
+Much of southern New England remained under a tropical storm warning with scattered showers, high surf and dangerous rip currents forecast.

 While many communities felt like they dodged a bullet, the threat of Hermine caused many vacationers to cancel their holiday plans.